U.S. Supreme Court weighs shareholder suit over Fannie Mae, Freddie Mac

 By Lawrence Hurley

-The justices heard an appeal by President Donald Trump's administration of a lower court ruling that let shareholders in the two companies pursue a challenge to a 2012 agreement between the Federal Housing Finance Agency (FHFA) and the Treasury Department.
+The justices heard an appeal by President Donald Trump's administration of a lower court ruling that let shareholders in Fannie and Freddie pursue a challenge to a 2012 agreement between the Federal Housing Finance Agency (FHFA) and the Treasury Department after the government's rescue of the two companies.

+As part of the case, the justices appeared receptive to separate arguments made by shareholders that the constitutional structure of the FHFA, which is led by a single director who can be removed by the president only "for cause," is unlawful.

 The administration in its appeal of a 2019 ruling by the New Orleans-based 5th U.S. Circuit Court of Appeals argued that the lawsuit should not be permitted but agreed with the challengers that FHFA's structure is unconstitutional because it infringes upon the power of president.